jsonata-js/jsonata/test/README.md

 # JSON-based tests

 JSONata tests can be written in JSON.
-This is done by creating `.json` files in the test directory.
+This is done by creating files in the test directory with a name format matching `*-test.json`.
 These are detected and run by `testrunner.js`.
 A JSON test file must contain a JSON array at the top level.
 A very simple test is:

 ```